John Bruns

 Professor

 John Bruns is Professor of Film Studies and is also a faculty affiliate of the Women's and Gender Studies Program.
-John's first book, Loopholes: Reading Comically (Routledge, 2013), is currently out in paperback with a new introduction.
+John's first book, Loopholes: Reading Comically (Routledge, 2014), was reissued in paperback with a new introduction.
 The book takes classic and contemporary theories of comedy and applies them to a variety of topics in film, literature and culture.
-Andrew McConnell Stott (University of Buffalo, SUNY) calls it "the essential next step in the discussion and a must for humor scholars everywhere."
-He recently published a book on Alfred Hitchcock, entitled Hitchcock's People, Places, and Things (Northwestern University Press).
-He has also co-authored with Charles Ramírez Berg a film history textbook to be published by University of Texas Press, entitled Essential Film History: The Evolution of Movie Storytelling.
+Andrew McConnell Stott calls it "the essential next step in the discussion and a must for humor scholars everywhere."
+He is the author of Hitchcock's People, Places, and Things (Northwestern University Press, 2019).
+He has also co-authored with Charles Ramírez Berg a film history textbook entitled Essential Film History: The Evolution of Movie Storytelling (University of Texas Press, 2026).
+He is currently working on a book entitled The Myth of Total Spielberg: Reading André Bazin Through Contemporary Hollywood (SUNY Press).

 Education